CartoDB/carto-vl/docs/guides/02-the-basics-of-syntax.md

 #### Example

 Suppose you have a dataset that contains all the `world_cities` as points.
-The table has a numeric column called `density` and you want to create a *Bubble map* in which the size of each city is its density value.
+The table has a numeric column called `density` and you want to create a bubble map in which the size of each city is its density value.
 The following code implements that behavior in both APIs:

 **String API**